omigroup/gltf-extensions/extensions/2.0/OMI_environment_sky/README.md

 A value of 0.0 is isotropic scattering, all light scatters equally in all directions.
 A value of 1.0 is forward scattering, where light scatters more in the forward direction.
 A value of -1.0 is backward scattering, where light scatters more in the backward direction.
 Realistic skies usually have a value between 0.6 and 0.9.
 Large particle sizes will have a higher value, such as rain droplets reflecting light to make a rainbow.
 Unreal does not support negative anisotropy values, while Godot does.

-#### Mie Color

-The `"mieColor"` property is an array of three numbers that defines the color of Mie scattering, which is the thing that makes clouds white.
-The default value is `[1.0, 1.0, 1.0]`, which is a sane default for Earth-like skies.

-#### Mie Scale
+#### Mie Coefficient

-The `"mieScale"` property is a number that defines the scale of Mie scattering, also known as the coefficient of Mie scattering.
+The `"mieCoefficient"` property is a number that defines the coefficient of Mie scattering, also known as the scale of Mie scattering.
 It has a unit of inverse meters (m⁻¹).
 If not specified, the default value is 0.000005, which is a sane default for Earth-like skies.

 The Mie scattering settings affect the color of the sky itself.
 In clear skies, Mie scattering is usually quite weak.
 In cases where there is a lot of dust, smoke, haze, fog, pollution, or other particles in the air, the Mie scattering can be stronger.

 Note: Game engines may use different scales for the units. glTF uses only base metric units, so it is in inverse meters.
 However, Unreal and Godot use inverse kilometers, so a glTF value of 0.000005 needs to be multiplied by 1000 on import to 0.005.
-Unreal defaults to 0.003996, and Godot defaults to 0.005.
+Unreal defaults to 0.003996, and Godot defaults to 0.05 (as a combination of 0.005 `mie_coefficient` and 10.0 `turbidity`).

-#### Rayleigh Color
+#### Mie Color

-The `"rayleighColor"` property is an array of three numbers that defines the color of Rayleigh scattering, which is the thing that makes the sky blue.
-The default value is `[0.3, 0.5, 1.0]`, which is a sane default for Earth-like skies.
+The `"mieColor"` property is an array of three numbers that defines the color of Mie scattering, which is the thing that makes clouds white.
+The default value is `[1.0, 1.0, 1.0]`, which is a sane default for Earth-like skies.

-#### Rayleigh Scale
+#### Rayleigh Coefficient

-The `"rayleighScale"` property is a number that defines the scale of Rayleigh scattering, also known as the coefficient of Rayleigh scattering.
+The `"rayleighCoefficient"` property is a number that defines the coefficient of Rayleigh scattering, also known as the scale of Rayleigh scattering.
 It has a unit of inverse meters (m⁻¹).
 If not specified, the default value is 0.00003, which is a sane default for Earth-like skies.

 Note: Game engines may use different scales for the units. glTF uses only base metric units, so it is in inverse meters.
 However, Unreal uses inverse kilometers, so a glTF value of 0.00003 needs to be multiplied by 1000 on import to 0.03.
 Godot uses inverse hundred kilometers, so a glTF value of 0.00003 needs to be multiplied by 100000 on import to 3.0.
 Unreal defaults to 0.0331, and Godot defaults to 2.0.

+#### Rayleigh Color

+The `"rayleighColor"` property is an array of three numbers that defines the color of Rayleigh scattering, which is the thing that makes the sky blue.
+The default value is `[0.3, 0.5, 1.0]`, which is a sane default for Earth-like skies.

 #### Plain Sky Properties